-Sign up for a walking tour of Old Town and explore the medieval architecture and the neo-Gothic new town hall with its bell tower.
+Sign up for a free walking tour of Old Town and explore the medieval architecture and the neo-Gothic new town hall with its bell tower.

 Have lunch in one of the many traditional beer gardens especially the lakeside one at Englischer Garten, which is an 18th– century park and the largest one in Germany, is a total delight.
 In summer the place is chirping with visitors and you won’t have a dull moment.

 After eating (and drinking!) to your heart’s content you can relax or take a stroll in the English garden.

 Next, you will head to St. Peter’s Church which is the oldest church in the area and comprises mixed architectures for various elements or Asamkirche (Asam Church) which is a Baroque-styled church.